 Moniz had the tone of a pragmatist.
 But during Q&A, he also held up 16-year-old climate activist Greta Thunberg from Sweden as an example of the type of passion and urgency that needs to be adopted for meaningful change.

 In other sessions, STPF alumna Kate Stoll (2011-13 Executive Branch Fellow and 2013-14 Legislative Branch Fellow sponsored by the American Chemical Society) spoke about how graduate education can be improved.
-As a fellow, she spearheaded the – a contest to find the best solutions and improvements to the education and professional development of graduate students.
+As a fellow, she spearheaded the Innovations in Graduate Education Challenge – a contest to find the best solutions and improvements to the education and professional development of graduate students.

 AAAS Chief Communications Officer Tiffany Lohwater encouraged scientists and engineers to jump in and start communicating about science and engineering in every venue from the everyday (in a cab ride or the dinner table) to public fora, policy discussions, and participatory science.